Protocol Security19 min read

 Documented Attack Techniques Against Modbus TCP

-Technique: Send a Read Device Identification request (Function Code 0x2B) to enumerate device vendor, product name, firmware version, and product code.
-This information feeds the attacker's knowledge of which specific vulnerabilities and attack techniques apply to the target device.
+Device fingerprinting: The Read Device Identification function code (FC 0x2B) returns device vendor, product name, firmware version, and product code.
+This information tells the attacker exactly which specific vulnerabilities and attack techniques apply to the target device.
+Scanning tools including open-source utilities and, significantly, PIPEDREAM's own network scanning module use this approach.

-Technique: Systematically read across all register address ranges to map which addresses are populated with data and what that data represents.
-By observing register value patterns and changes correlated with known process events, an attacker can build a process model — understanding which register addresses correspond to which physical process variables.
+Register mapping discovery: Systematically reading across all register address ranges reveals which addresses are populated with data.
+By correlating register value changes with known process events (a pump starts, a valve opens), an attacker builds a process model, a map of which register addresses control which physical process variables.
+This is patient, careful reconnaissance, and it looks almost identical to legitimate polling traffic.

 Unauthorized Write Attacks (PIPEDREAM Style)